hwkoene/soap/README.md

 For each class variable that is annotated, a `property` will be provided with the same name.
 Class variables whos annotation is also a decorated object are stored as UUID and will be resolved when their `get` method is first called.

 ## Limitations
-All objects are kept in memory
+All objects are kept in memory.

 ## Next steps
 - Explicit archiving, adding items to a `.zip` archive.
-- Optional explicit saving for better performance.
 - Allow creaton/modification/deletion of objects from files using watchdog to monitor the data directory for changes.